 Has your pet ever had hot spots?
 If so, you know how uncomfortable they can be.
-Unfortunately, even if you’ve properly treated them, hot spots can be persistent and come back.
-That’s because they are normally a sign of an underlying issue, so it’s best to understand why your pet is getting them in the first place.
-That said, there are some general ways that can help prevent hot spots in dogs or cats.
-Here are 7 methods to consider.
+Unfortunately, even if you’ve treated them correctly, hot spots can be persistent and come back.
+That’s because they are usually a sign of an underlying issue, so it’s best to understand why your pet is getting them in the first place.
+Here are seven ways to help prevent hot spots in dogs or cats.

 1. Provide a Well-Balanced Diet

-Hot spots in pets can be caused by improper diet or food allergies.
-Dogs and cats alike are very sensitive to what they eat, so having a well-balanced diet is extremely important.
-For example, yourdog might be allergic to grains.
-Plus, research shows that dogs who consume a higher ratio of grains to animal proteins in their diets have more chance of suffering from skin lesions.
-On the other hand, dry commercial foods candehydrate the skin, so it’s a good idea to avoid them for dogs that are prone to getting hot spots.
-In general, you know your pet best!
-So monitor their diet closely to detect any possible culprits that might be affecting your dog’s health.
-"Give me my beef!"
+Poor diet or food allergies can cause hot spots.
+Dogs and cats alike are susceptible to irritation from what they eat.
+It can show up as digestive irritation, skin irritation, ear infections, and more.
+Having a well-balanced diet is extremely important.
+For example, your dog might be allergic to grains.
+Research shows that dogs who consume a higher ratio of grains to animal proteins in their diets have an increased chance of suffering from skin lesions.
+Dry commercial foods can dehydrate the skin, so it’s a good idea to avoid them for dogs who are prone to getting hot spots.
+In general, you know your pet best.
+So monitor his or her diet closely to watch for any possible culprits that might affect their health.